 As Trump continues to distract us with his excessive infantile behavior, insults, and side shows, sadly, we’ll keep watching as the nation slowly corrodes—unless we choose to give up our comforts for real revolution over feel-good resistance.

-In addition to mockery, the long enduring struggle for freedom often includes music that lasts far beyond the events that inspired song.
+In addition to mockery, the long and enduring struggle for freedom often includes music that lasts far beyond the events that inspired the song.
 If we come around, what music will define our entertainment-driven, self-referential narcissism when we listen to it in the future?
 It can’t possibly be Justin Timberlake.

 Who is singing the music that matters right now?
 Where’s real rock-n-roll when we need it?
 Where’s the subversive art?
 Where are the scathing critiques?

 We need art to share and a soundtrack to listen to when we go to the polls in 2018 to end this sh*t show.
 Vote everyone out who isn’t sacrificing anything, and then elect those who are.
 We need more women, more minorities, and more of the people who have been on the front lines of resistance from day one in office by the end of this year.
-We don’t need military men in civilian roles; and we definitely don’t need more white men in any roles.
+We don’t need military men in civilian roles, and we don’t need more white men in any roles.
 And, once we have new leadership, we need those leaders to tell us what they want white dudes like me to do to help them succeed.

 I’m ready to use my “white male privilege” to go to f*cking battle over freedom and to end white privileged patriarchy, which needs to be lost to the dustbin of history, quickly.